entrieVo/Obsidian/Logs/README.md

 ![](https://i.imgur.com/sgFxYf4.png)

 ## Log calculating the difference
-Adds records, indexed by the difference between the progressbar value and the last value when the last record was added.
+Adds entries, indexed by the difference between the progressbar value and the last value when the last entry was added.

 ![](https://i.imgur.com/KMFLUcF.png)